okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/groups/index.md

 Fetched [Group](#group-model)

-> This request is not supported from a browser and should be called server side.
+> This request is not supported from a browser and should not be called from there.

 ##### Request Example